Police Community Support Officer

 • Dealing with minor crime

-Alongside gaining the specific skills that will set you up for your role as a PCSO, we will
+Alongside gaining the specific skills that will set you up for your role as a PCSO, we will also help you to build transferable skills that you can use throughout your future career.

 Your knowledge, skills and behaviours will be continuously observed and assessed throughout the classroom phases of your apprenticeship programme by a variety of methods, including: